ph7klw76/SIF3008/answer.md

 ### 3.1 The “Wake‐Trail” Metaphor

 **Cartoon**: Electron 1 races past heavy ions, attracting them slightly and leaving a positive “wake” behind.
 Electron 2 feels this lingering positive region and is drawn in.

-**Utility**: Conveys the retardation—ions move much more slowly than electrons, so the lattice distortion persists long enough to mediate attraction.
+Conveys the retardation ions move much more slowly than electrons, so the lattice distortion persists long enough to mediate attraction.

 ### 3.2 Why the Cartoon Misleads on Momentum